contributte/doctrine-orm/.docs/README.md

 3. Are you looking for custom types?
 You can register custom types in DBAL, see [Nettrine DBAL](https://github.com/nettrine/dbal/blob/master/.docs/README.md#types).

+4. You have to configure entity mapping (see below), otherwise you will get `It's a requirement to specify a Metadata Driver` error.

 ## Mapping

 Doctrine ORM needs to know where your entities are located and how they are described (mapping).